ORHPC Grants

 Not open for applications at this time.

-The Office of Rural Health and Primary Care (ORHPC) coordinates a state application to the federal Health Resources and Services Administration, Office of Rural Health Policy on behalf of Minnesota's small rural hospitals (49 or fewer beds).
+The Office of Rural Health and Primary Care (ORHPC) coordinates a state application to the federal Health Resources and Services Administration, Office of Rural Health Policy on behalf of Minnesota's small rural hospitals (49 or fewer beds)

 Grant application forms and guidelines:

-- Small Rural Hospital Improvement Program (SHIP) Notice of Funding Opportunity (NOFO) and Application Instructions, Sept 2022 (PDF)
+- Small Rural Hospital Improvement Program (SHIP) Notice of Funding Opportunity (NOFO) and Application Instructions, Dec 2023 (PDF)

 For more information please contact: